-We need to do more to bring our patients along as partners in their health care.
+We need to do more to make our patients partners in their healthcare.
 We are increasing the services available to specific populations - seeking to stem the adverse effects of alcohol abuse, tobacco usage, and obesity.
 The DoD has developed and implemented a series of demonstration and pilot projects to address the key health behaviors associated with premature and preventable death identified in the 2002 Health Related Behavior Survey.

 Known as the "Health Lifestyles Initiatives," these projects address the increase in tobacco use, obesity, and alcohol misuse and abuse among beneficiaries, both active and non-active duty identified in the survey.
-These health promotion activities are primarily aimed at disease prevention and the adoption of healthy behaviors while testing the effectiveness of comprehensive benefits not currently covered by TRICARE.
-The tobacco cessation and weight management demonstrations are comprehensive behavioral interventions that provide pharmacotherapy in addition to a telephone quitline, a web-based educational tool, individualized quit kits for tobacco cessation and health/weight loss coaching, telephone and web-based educational and motivational information for weight management.
+We are primarily focusing these health-promotion activities on disease prevention and the adoption of healthy behaviors while testing the effectiveness of comprehensive benefits not currently covered by TRICARE.

+The tobacco-cessation and weight-management demonstrations are comprehensive behavioral interventions.
+The tobacco-cessation demonstration provides pharmacotherapy in addition to a telephone quitline, a Web-based educational tool, and individualized quit kits.
+The weight-management demonstration provides health/weight loss coaching, as well as telephone and Web-based educational and motivational information.

-The alcohol abuse pilot project employed web-based tools to educate and assess participants' knowledge of alcohol abuse, attitude towards alcohol use and abuse and current alcohol use.
-Preliminary results of the pilot study show that participants had a significant reduction in binge and heavy drinking as well as real reductions in the number of drinks per occasion.
-The more important, longer term follow up of these results will be conducted in year two of the project.
+The alcohol-abuse pilot project employs Web-based tools to educate and assess participants' knowledge of alcohol abuse, attitudes towards alcohol use and abuse, and current alcohol use.
+Preliminary results of the pilot study show that participants had a significant reduction in binge and heavy drinking, as well as real reductions in the number of drinks per occasion.
+We will conduct the more important, longer-term follow-up of these results in year two of the project.

-The 2002 DoD Survey of Health Related Behaviors Among Military Personnel indicated that rates of cigarette use, heavy alcohol use, and overweight had all risen since 1998, and that these three health threats are particularly focused among our young enlisted population.
-To respond to these threats, TRICARE has undertaken countermarketing campaigns to encourage quitting tobacco and reduction in binge drinking among the young enlisted population.
-We are also conducting three demonstration projects to determine the most effective healthcare interventions for smoking cessation, alcohol education, and behavioral weight loss.
-Both counter-marketing campaigns use themes developed from focus group research among our young enlisted population.
-Since humor and emphasis on everyday negative consequences appealed to the target audience, a popular icon who is out of control, "That Guy", was selected as an effective mechanism and a campaign theme to reduce binge drinking.
-The second campaign theme, "Quit Tobacco.
-Make Everyone Proud", was chosen because target audience members had a favorable response to appeals that use their position as role models, particularly to children, as a motivation to quit using tobacco.
+The 2002 DoD Survey of Health Related Behaviors Among Military Personnel indicated that rates of cigarette use, heavy alcohol use, and overweight had all risen since 1998, and that these three health threats occur in our young enlisted population.
+To respond to these threats, TRICARE has undertaken counter-marketing campaigns to encourage quitting tobacco and reduction in binge drinking among the young enlisted population.

+Both counter-marketing campaigns use themes developed from focus-group research among our young enlisted population.
+Since humor and emphasis on everyday negative consequences appealed to the target audience, we selected a popular icon who is out of control, "That Guy," as an effective mechanism and a campaign theme to reduce binge drinking.
+We chose the second campaign theme, "Quit Tobacco.
+Make Everyone Proud," because target-audience members had a favorable response to appeals that use their position as role models, particularly to children, as a motivation to quit using tobacco.
 The alcohol counter-marketing campaign is currently being tested at four military installations.
-The initial test rollout of the anti-tobacco campaign is scheduled for February 2007.
+The initial test rollout of the anti-tobacco campaign starts on February 20, 2007, in two media markets: Seattle (at McChord Air Force Base and Fort Lewis) and San Diego (at San Diego Naval Base and Camp Pendleton).